MstMoonshine/rv_emu_rs/README.md

         // your codes here...

         ...
-        emulate(romArray); // romArray is a u8 array containing binary codes ...
+        // romArray is a u8 array containing binary codes
+        // memSize is the length of memory dump emulate(romArray, memSize);
+        ...
     });